Individual causal effects from observational longitudinal studies with time-varying exposures: Notation and setting of interest

-\subsubsection{Gaussian linear mixed assignment}
+\subsection{Gaussian linear mixed assignment}

-As a first non-trivial example we consider a linear mixed-effects model with Gaussian distributed random effects and residuals.
-The noise $\boldsymbol{N}_{Y_{i}}$ for $Y_{hi}^{\bar{a}}$ in SCM \eqref{indSCM} are equal to of the residuals and the latent variables $\boldsymbol{U}_{i}$ equal the random effects for individuals.
-In this example we assume that we start with an untreated cohort, implying that the exposure cannot have an effect on $Y_{1i}^{\bar{a}}$.
-For simplicity we did not include any measured modifiers $\boldsymbol{M}_{i}$ and assumed that only the last two exposures affect the outcome and that previous outcomes do not mediate the effect of the exposures such that the subsequent outcomes are independent conditional on the random effects.
-To be precise, we study cause-effect relations that can be parameterized as
+As the running example in this chapter we consider a linear mixed-effects assignment with Gaussian-distributed random effects and residuals.
+The $\overline{N}_{Y}$ in SCM \eqref{CH4indSCM} equal the residuals, and the latent variables $\boldsymbol{U}$ equal the random effects.
+In this example, we assume that we start with an unexposed cohort, implying that the exposure cannot affect $Y_{1}^{\overline{a}}$.
+For simplicity, we omitted any measured modifiers $\overline{\boldsymbol{M}}$ and used a confounder that was not also a modifier.
+Only the last two levels of exposure affect the potential outcomes.
+Moreover, previous outcomes do not mediate the effect of the exposures, so subsequent outcomes are independent conditional on the random effects $(\boldsymbol{U})$.
+To be precise, we study cause-effect relations that can be parameterized as Here $U_{0}$ and the receptiveness factors ($U_{1}$ and $U_{2}$) are multivariate Gaussian distributed, $\boldsymbol{U}~{\sim}~\mathcal{N}(\boldsymbol{0}, \Sigma)$ with covariance matrix $\Sigma$.
+The time-varying confounder is Bernoulli distributed, $\forall j{\geq} 0{:}~L_{ji} \sim \text{Ber}(p_{Lji})$, where the probability $p_{Lji}$ can depend on the history of confounders $\overline{L}_{j-1,i}$.
+The noise variables are Gaussian or uniformly distributed, $N_{Yj} \sim \mathcal{N}(0,\sigma^{2})$ and $N_{Aj} \sim \text{Uni}[0,1]$.
+For this example, assumptions \ref{CH4A1} applies when $N_{Yj}\independent N_{Ak}$, and $N_{Yj}\independent N_{Yk}$ for all $j$ and $k$.
+Furthermore, assuming independence among the latent factors, the SCM \eqref{CH4SCM:ex1} induces the causal graph presented as Figure \ref{CH4fig:GDAG} for the first three measurements.
+Note that the independence of $\boldsymbol{U}$ is just for convenience.